brightzheng100/springboot-swagger-jpa-stack/README.md

   -t mydockerhubaccount/springboot-swagger-jpa:1.0.0 .
 ```

-Meanwhile, there are also env variables for running:
+Meanwhile, there are also env variables for run time:

 | ENV | Default | Purposes  |
 | --- | --- | --- |